GHK-Cu Copper Peptide 50 mg

 Increase in L-Arginine Levels

-L-arginine is another painkilling amino acid that also improves Nitric Oxide synthesis and blood flow.
-GHK-Cu increases these levels which adds to the potential of this peptide to accompany pain relief.
+L-arginine is another pain-killing amino acid that also improves Nitric Oxide synthesis and blood flow.
+GHK-Cu increases these levels, which adds to the potential of this peptide to accompany pain relief.

-GHK cu Neuroprotective and Anti-Degenerative Effects
+GHK-Cu Neuroprotective and Anti-Degenerative Effects

-Research suggests that GHK-Cu plays a protective role in the nervous system, particularly in the brain where it is found in high concentrations.
+Research suggests that GHK-Cu plays a protective role in the nervous system, particularly in the brain, where it is found in high concentrations.
 Aging is associated with a decline in GHK-Cu levels, which may contribute to neurodegeneration.

 The peptide has been found to increase nerve outgrowth, reduce inflammation, and improve blood vessel development in the central nervous system.
 It shows potential in fighting the decline of neurological functioning associated with degenerative diseases like Alzheimer’s and has exhibited the ability to reset pathological gene expression.

-Data on our GHK-cu for sale
+Data on Our GHK-Cu for Sale

 CAS Number: 89030-95-5